 Uses data-driven methods to select, implement, and evaluate prevention and intervention for academic, behavior, social-emotional, mental health, and physical problems specific to treatment goals and assessment findings.
-2 3 4 5 NA 6: Indirect Service Delivery and Collaboration Explains basic principles and best practices that guide indirect service delivery and collaboration at the individual, group, and system levels.
+1 2 3 4 5 NA Delivery and indirect serv Explains basic principles and best practices that guide indirect service delivery and collaboration at the individual, group, and system levels.
 1 2 3 4 5 NA Conceptualizes assessment, goal-setting, intervention, and evaluation through indirect service delivery and collaboration with key stakeholders at the individual, group, and system levels.
 1 2 3 4 5 NA Selects and appropriately implements indirect service delivery to assess, address, and prevent problems and promote well-being at the individual, group, and system levels.
 1 2 3 4 5 NA 7: Supervision Demonstrates knowledge of supervision models and practices.
 1 2 3 4 5 NA Promotes one's own professional practice through active participation and supervision as a trainee.
 1 2 3 4 5 NA Provides effective supervision to promote professional practices of others.
 1 2 3 4 5 NA 8: Research, Measurement, and Evaluation Demonstrates knowledge and application of research methods and designs, including descriptive, single-case, quasi-experimental, and experimental designs to contribute to the scientific and professional knowledge base 1 2 3 4 5 NA

-Demonstrates knowledge of and apply the theory, science, and techniques of psychological measuren Demonstrates knowledge of and applies (a) prograte evaluation methods and (b) accountability systems applied settings. m 1 2 3 4 5 NA 9: Basic Content Areas in Scientific Psychology Demonstrates knowledge of affective, biological, cognitive, developmental, and social aspects of bel navior.
-1 2 3 4 5 NA rsychology Applies knowledge of affective, biological, cogniti developmental, and social aspects of behavior. ve, 1 2 3 4 5 NA Integrates two or more basic content areas in scient psychology (i.e., affective, biological, cognitive, developmental, social) to understand behavior. tific 1 2 3 4 5 NA 10: Schools and Schooling Demonstrate knowledge of effective teaching meth and how such methods can be used to affect the learned behavior of all learners.
+Demonstrates knowledge of and apply the theory, science, and techniques of psychological measurement.
+Demonstrates knowledge of and applies (a) program evaluation methods and (b) accountability systems in applied settings.
+1 2 3 4 5 NA 9: Basic Content Areas in Scientific Psychology Demonstrates knowledge of affective, biological, cognitive, developmental, and social aspects of behavior.
+1 2 3 4 5 NA rsychology Applies knowledge of affective, biological, cognitive, developmental, and social aspects of behavior.
+1 2 3 4 5 NA Integrates two or more basic content areas in scientific psychology (i.e., affective, biological, cognitive, developmental, social) to understand behavior.
+1 2 3 4 5 NA 10: Schools and Schooling Demonstrate knowledge of effective teaching methods and how such methods can be used to affect the learning and behavior of all learners.
 1 2 3 4 5 NA Demonstrates knowledge of effective classroom environments that enhance academic learning and behavior of all learners.
-1 2 3 4 5 NA Demonstrates knowledge of school psychological s delivery systems that facilitate the learning and bel of all learners.
-1 2 3 4 5 NA Demonstrates knowledge of strategies to engage st families and stakeholders to enhance learning and behavior of all learners. udents' 1 2 3 4 5 NA
+1 2 3 4 5 NA Demonstrates knowledge of school psychological service delivery systems that facilitate the learning and behavior of all learners.
+1 2 3 4 5 NA Demonstrates knowledge of strategies to engage students' families and stakeholders to enhance learning and behavior of all learners.
+1 2 3 4 5 NA